UchennaNicole/UchennaNicole/README.md

 # 💻 <a href="www.linkedin.com/in/uchenna-nwankwo-cisa-cism-crisc-security-plus-98b200230">Uchenna Nwankwo </a>'s IT and Cybersecurity Project Portfolio 🔐

-I’m a cybersecurity and GRC professional committed to showing up with clarity, confidence, and precision in everything I build.
-I approach security the FEARLess way—focusing on what matters, evolving through hands-on experience, and radiating excellence through impactful results.
-My work spans vulnerability management, continuous monitoring, risk assessments, and threat detection—grounded in frameworks like NIST RMF and real-world compliance execution.
-These projects aren’t just technical—they reflect discipline, strategy, and a commitment to strengthening security posture in meaningful ways.
-This space is a representation of how I think, how I execute, and how I grow.
-Feel free to explore my work and see how I turn complexity into clarity—and risk into resilience.
+## FEARLess Security Portfolio

+A collection of security labs, risk analyses, and infrastructure projects from a disciplined and evolving mind committed to mastering how security truly works.

+I learn by doing — with focus, structure, and intention.

+This portfolio is where I design systems, assess risk, strengthen environments, and transform complexity into clarity.

+It reflects how I approach security and life: with discipline, evolution, and a commitment to long-term impact.

+**Focused.
+Evolving.
+Radiating. — FEARLess**

 ## ⚠️ Vulnerability Management Projects